eeshagoyal/ScoreEasy/README.md

    - Testing dataset - `test_set.tsv`
 2. **1.1-EDA.ipynb and 1.2-Basic-Metric-Analysis.ipynb**: Initial data analysis of the entire dataset and key findings from the data that would provide for specific parameters in developing the model.
 3. **2-LDA.ipynb**: A brief experiment done to implement an unsupervised approach to assign scores based on word probabilities.
-4. **3-Tokenisation-and-Regression.ipynb**: Tokenisation, feature extraction, application regression techniques (Linear, Lasso, Ridge, Gradient Boosting) and accuracy comparison.
+4. **3-Tokenisation-and-Regression.ipynb**: Tokenisation, feature extraction, application of regression techniques (Linear, Lasso, Ridge, Gradient Boosting) and accuracy comparison.
-5. **4(a)-LSTM.ipynb, 4(b)-LSTM.ipynb and 4(c)-LSTM.ipynb**: Notebooks implementing the LSTM model to scoring essays.
+5. **4(a)-LSTM.ipynb, 4(b)-LSTM.ipynb and 4(c)-LSTM.ipynb**: Notebooks implementing the LSTM (Long Short Term Memory) model to scoring essays.